-4. What are the conditions of the test for control?
+4. What types of transaction are notifiable or reviewable and what is the test for control?

 A concentration between undertakings is deemed to exist when a lasting change of control over the whole or part of an undertaking occurs as a result of: i) a merger between two or more previously independent undertakings or parts of undertakings; ii) the acquisition, directly or indirectly, of control of all or parts of the share capital or parts of the assets of one or various undertakings (to which a market turnover can be clearly attributed), by one or more persons or undertakings already controlling at least one undertaking; or iii) the creation of a full-function joint venture.